Dame Mabel Tylecote Papers

 The personal papers of Dame Mabel Tylecote, née Phythian (1896–1987), mainly concern her career in the Labour Party, Manchester local politics, and adult education.

-- files relating to particular topics such as adult education, by-elections and general elections, her career in Manchester politics and Mechanics’ Institutes
+- Files relating to particular topics such as adult education, by-elections and general elections, her career in Manchester politics, the WEA and Mechanics’ Institutes;

 There is also a collection of sixty-seven watercolours and drawings of scenes from the First World War by her brother Wilfrid Phythian.